cozy/cozy-docs/src/documents/host/trouble-shootings.html.md

 ### Problem with data-system

 Check the log of your data-system in `/usr/local/cozy/apps/data-system/data-system/cozy-data-system/log/production.log`.
 If logs contain "Database cozy on localhost:5984 doesn't exist." and "The database could not be created, the file already exists.", that means data-system cannot connect to cozy database.
-To solve this problem type the following commands in a terminal of your remote server :
+To solve this problem, type the following commands in a terminal of your remote server :

 ```bash
 cozy-monitor uninstall data-system